 As the temperatures increase and summer starts to set in, I tend to get the itch to travel even more than normal.
 Something about the beginning of summer is exciting, and I often feel more inclined to get outside and explore.
 June is a great time to do so in the US, because much of the spring rains have subsided and you get to fully enjoy the change of seasons.
+You might be wondering where to travel in the USA in June, and we’ve got you covered.

 22. Cape Cod, Massachusetts